Markovate-logo

 MongoDB vs MySQL: Scalability

-MongoDB can be scaled both horizontally and vertically.
-This means that either more nodes, or MongoDB machines, can be added to the infrastructure, or the existing device can be upgraded to increase the functionality and computer power.
+Developers can scale MongoDB both horizontally and vertically.
+This means that developers can add more nodes or MongoDB machines to the infrastructure, or upgrade the existing device to increase functionality and computing power.

 MySQL can only be scaled vertically; a distributed architecture is impossible with this database system.